Inverse spin-Hall effect and spin-swapping in spin-split superconductors

-\prlsection{Concluding remarks} In addition to a renormalization of the inverse spin-Hall signal, we find that a spin-splitting field leads to inverse spin-Hall and spin-swap signals that do not appear in the absence of spin-splitting.
-Through charge and spin accumulations five orders of magnitude larger than the ordinary inverse spin-Hall signal, these unique signals offer major improvements in detection sensitivity.
-The dependence on the orientation of the spin-splitting field further allows for complete control of the measured signals.
+\prlsection{Concluding remarks} In addition to enhancing the inverse spin-Hall signal, we find that a spin-splitting field leads to unique inverse spin-Hall and spin-swap signals, orders of magnitude larger than the ordinary inverse spin-Hall signal.
+These results offer major improvements in spin detection sensitivity and opportunities for designing new device geometries where both spin and current directions can be controlled via the orientation of the spin-splitting field.